spaze/vat-calculator/README.md

 [![Software License](https://img.shields.io/github/license/spaze/vat-calculator)](LICENSE.md)
 [![PHP Tests](https://github.com/spaze/vat-calculator/workflows/PHP%20Tests/badge.svg)](https://github.com/spaze/vat-calculator/actions?query=workflow%3A%22PHP+Tests%22)

 Handle all the hard stuff related to EU MOSS tax/vat regulations, the way it should be.
-This is a fork of [mpociot/vat-calculator](https://github.com/mpociot/vat-calculator) without Laravel/Cashier support.
+This is a "modernized" fork of [mpociot/vat-calculator](https://github.com/mpociot/vat-calculator) without Laravel/Cashier support, with some new features, that requires PHP 7.3+.

 ```php
 // Easy to use!